OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 The on send feature currently has the following limitations.

-- **AppSource** &ndash; You can't publish Outlook add-ins that use the on send feature to [AppSource](https://appsource.microsoft.com).
-Add-ins that use the on send event will fail AppSource validation.
-Such add-ins should be installed by admins.
+- **AppSource** &ndash; You can't publish Outlook add-ins that use the on send feature to [AppSource](https://appsource.microsoft.com) as they will fail AppSource validation.
+Add-ins that use the on send feature should be deployed by administrators.
-- **Manifest** &ndash; Only one **ItemSend** event is supported per add-in.
-If you have two or more **ItemSend** events in a manifest, the manifest will fail validation.
+- **Manifest** &ndash; Only one `ItemSend` event is supported per add-in.
+If you have two or more `ItemSend` events in a manifest, the manifest will fail validation.
 - **Performance** &ndash; Multiple roundtrips to the web server that hosts the add-in can affect the performance of the add-in.
 Consider the effects on performance when you create add-ins that require multiple email message-based operations.
 - **Send Later** (Mac only) &ndash; If there are on send add-ins, the **Send Later** feature will be unavailable.